An 11-Year Family Separation - Macleans.ca

 A year later, my application was denied; it turned out Franco never got a medical exam for Jade.
 I was devastated.
 I had spent so much money, time and effort for nothing.
 I missed my children: we’d Skype most nights at 10 p.m., when my kids were up for the morning and getting ready for school.
 I’d hang out in the background, chatting with them and watching them do their morning routines before I went to bed.
 I cried often when we Skyped.
 It felt like half of my heart was missing.
 They missed me too.
 They’d ask, “Mom, when are you coming home?”
 I’d stay quiet then, because I didn’t have an answer for them.

 My journey took a turn in 2014.
-I fell in love with a regular customer at Tim Hortons, a truck driver named Michael.
-Soon after, I broke up with Franco and moved into Michael’s basement apartment and, a year later, I was pregnant.
+Franco and I had grown apart, and we broke up.
+I eventually found love with a regular customer at Tim Hortons, a truck driver named Michael.
+I moved into Michael’s basement apartment and, a year later, I was pregnant.
 After our son, Mikaal, was born, the three of us moved into a three-bedroom house in Shea Heights, a hilly neighbourhood in St. John’s.

 I applied for permanent residency again in 2016, this time just for myself and my kids.
 I had already gone through the nominee program once, so I thought it would be simple to continue on that track.
 We had all our forms, including Jade’s medical check.
 But my application was rejected again because I forgot to sign one of the forms.
 That’s how strict they were.
 There was nothing I could do but move on and apply again.